 - MRI Technologist

-Applications are not currently being accepted to this program due to large wait lists and capacity limitations.
-Please check our Application Deadlines for periodic updates on the next application opportunity.
+Applications are being accepted to this program.
+Due to volume the college may choose to stop taking applications.
+Please check our Application Deadlines for periodic updates.

 - Submit the college admission application.